websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 1. Click *Publish* when finished.

 The link has been added to the *Container*.
-Once published, clicking on the name of the fragment redirects the user to the link's page (Google's home page from this example).
+Once published, clicking on the name of the fragment redirects the user to the link's page.

 ## Additional Information